NexPlayer/Unity-SDK/platforms/ios.md

 ![](../assets/platforms/ios5.png)

-Finally, delete the NexPlayer Frameworks from the Embed Frameworks section of the **UnityFramework’s target located in the Build Phases tab**:
+Finally, delete the NexPlayer™ Frameworks from the Embed Frameworks section of the **UnityFramework’s target located in the Build Phases tab**:

 ![](../assets/platforms/ios6.png)